daattali/beautiful-jekyll/_posts/2019-07-26-predicting-customer-probabilities.md

 ---
 layout: post
-title: What's for Dinner?
-Predicting customer order probabilities
+title: What's for dinner?
+Predicting customer order probabilities.
 subtitle: An MDS capstone project reflection
 ---

 <img src="../img/blog/capstone_freshprep/Logo.png" class="fit image">

-One of the things that drew to me data science is its applicability to pretty much any field you can name: technology, healthcare, finance, retail, education, government, entertainment, agriculture, real estate, etc. There's no domain too large or small and no organization that would not benefit from having a data scientist (or a team of them!) on staff to solve interesting problems.
+One of the things that drew to me data science is its applicability to pretty much any field you can name: technology, healthcare, finance, retail, education, government, entertainment, agriculture, real estate, etc. There's no domain too large or small and no organization that would not benefit from having a data scientist (or a team of data scientists!) on staff to solve interesting problems.

-I recently completed a [Masters Degree in Data Science](https://ubc-mds.github.io/about/) at the University of British Columbia, a 10-month intensive program focused on computing, statistics, and machine learning.
-After 8 months of coursework, the program concludes with an 2-month industry [capstone project](https://ubc-mds.github.io/capstone/about/).
-My capstone team worked with Vancouver-based meal prep delivery company [Fresh Prep](https://www.freshprep.ca/?r=awfu-9uvc0) to build a predictive model for customer ordering.
-Fresh Prep can use our model to understand which customers are likely to order or not, and target their marketing strategies in an attempt to increase order rates.
+I recently completed the [Master of Data Science](https://masterdatascience.ubc.ca/) program at the University of British Columbia, a 10-month intensive program focused on computing, statistics, and machine learning.
+After 8 months of coursework, the program concludes with an 2-month [capstone project](https://ubc-mds.github.io/capstone/about/).
+My capstone team worked with Vancouver-based meal prep delivery company [Fresh Prep](https://www.freshprep.ca/) to build a predictive model for customer ordering.
+Fresh Prep can use our model to understand which of their customers are likely to order in a given week, and target their marketing strategies in an attempt to increase order rates.

-It is one thing to take coursework in data science concepts, such as wrangling, regression, supervised learning, or feature selection & engineering.
-It is a far more enlightening experience to actually apply these methods to real-world data for an actual company.
-The capstone project allowed me to have a much more solid understanding of these techniques, how to apply and interpret them, and how to choose which tools are the right ones for the problem you want to solve.

 ## Some background about the project